lmarena/lmarena.github.io/_posts/2024-09-30-agent-arena.md

 ![Agent Analyst Example](/assets/img/blog/agent-arena/blog_post_14_example_run.png)
 *Example flow of LLM agents providing projections and insights on GE stock prices based on relevant earnings and competitors*

-#### Research & Knowledge Retrieval 🔎
-Before delving into any research project, establishing a solid foundation through the retrieval and analysis of relevant literature is crucial.
-However, sifting through extensive publications to find pertinent information can be exceedingly time-consuming.
-This process involves identifying key sections of existing works, discerning the novel contributions and nuances of your own initiatives, and ensuring a comprehensive review to avoid overlooking significant resources.
-Agents like those supported in the arena—such as arXiv, PubMed, and specialized search tools—can dramatically expedite this process.
-By efficiently fetching relevant research information from these platforms, they assist in conducting a comprehensive and efficient literature review, thereby accelerating the research initiation phase.
-Optimizing these knowledge retrieval and research agents in regards to all the models, frameworks, and tools available is a key step in the development of agents.

-#### Finance & Wealth Management 💰
-Currently, in the United States, trillions of dollars are invested in index funds, exchange-traded funds (ETFs), and other passive investment vehicles.
-While these assets offer a convenient and efficient way for investors to diversify their portfolios with minimal effort through firms or brokerages, they may not fully align with the unique priorities, risk tolerances, and asset preferences of individual investors.
-Consequently, a finance and wealth management agent that actively researches, analyzes, and recommends assets could provide personalized advice beyond the general strategies employed by large firms.
-This represents a tangible application where individual users could significantly benefit from utilizing such agents in their investment decisions.

 ### Real-World Agent Workflows: Interesting User Scenarios
 In the following section, we showcase some of the most interesting real-world examples from the Agent Arena.
 These examples represent diverse user scenarios where agents were tasked with solving specific challenges, highlighting the variety of models, frameworks, and tools employed.
 Each prompt illustrates the agents' thought process, execution, and areas for improvement, offering insights for both developers and users.